cceh/capitularia/docs/_sources/overviews/collation_tool.rst.txt

 Overview of the Collation Tool
 ==============================

-Description of the collation tool and the processing of the TEI files.
+Description of the collation tool and the pre-processing of the TEI files.

 Pre-Processing of the TEI files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We extract every chapter of every capitular from all manuscripts and store them
-separately in the Postgres database on the application Server.
-The text stored
+in separate records in the Postgres database on the application Server.
+The
-in the database is already normalized.
+text stored in the database is normalized.

 If a manuscript contains more than one copy of a chapter, all copies are
 extracted.
-If a corrector hand was active in the chapter, an original and a
+If a corrector hand was active in the chapter, both an original and
-corrected version are both extracted.
-The collation tool knows about all these
+a corrected version are extracted.

-versions and offers them to the user.
+The online collation tool knows about all versions and offers them to the user.

 .. pic:: uml
    :caption: Data flow during pre-processing